jwhitted-clover/virtual-keypad/README.md

 - [x] Handle partial payment
 - [x] Make manual card entry configurable
 - [x] Get rid of transaction and payment stores if they are not needed
+- [x] Allow 'cancel' when attempting to connect to a device
 - [ ] Support more than sale transactions
 - [ ] Support reviewing transactions in store
 - [ ] Add validation to configuration